Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - The single most important fact about the firing of neurons is that it depends upon activity at the synapses.
 - Some of the signals reaching the neuron’s dendrites promote firing and others inhibit it.
 These are called excitatory and inhibitory synapses respectively.
 ![Figure 8.2]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure8-2.png" | absolute_url }})
-- If the total input exceeds the threshold (T) then the neuron “fires” and transmits an output signal.
+- If the total input exceeds the threshold (T) then the neuron "fires" and transmits an output signal.

 **8.2 Single-layer networks and Boolean functions**